-Rear Extensions - Closet Returns
+Closet Returns

-4.37 Many early/mid-19th century buildings originally had flat rear elevations.
-Where these survive unaltered on heritage assets or buildings in conservation areas they are generally considered worthy of preservation.
-Many other early/mid-19th century properties have historic 'closet additions' on their rear elevation - these often date from the 19th century and are associated with 'standard' plan properties with rear staircases.
-The closet addition comes off the stairwell at half-landing level (the half landing window becomes a doorway) and is generally about the same width off the stairwell itself.
+4.47 Some early/mid-19th Century properties have historic 'closet additions' on their rear elevation - these often date from the 19th Century and are associated with 'standard' plan properties with rear staircases.
+The closet addition comes off the stairwell at half-landing level (the half landing window becomes a doorway) and is generally about the same width as the stairwell itself.
 Closet returns are generally no deeper than they are wide; and because they are at half landing level their roofs terminate a half storey below the main roof.
 Their combined mass and height generally make them subordinate to their host building.
-Because they contribute to local distinctiveness the demolition of closet returns will generally be resisted especially where they form part of a group or similar properties.
+Because they contribute to local distinctiveness the demolition of closet returns will generally be resisted especially where they form part of a group of similar properties.